chrisgrieser/shimmering-obsidian/README.md

 - 🆕 Browse a note's links (outgoing, backlinks, external)
 - 🆕 Open External Links of a Note (without switching to the document or opening Obsidian)
 - 🆕 Graph Traversal via Alfred
-- 🆕 Smart Search: A query like `o foobar #moc starred` will only display files named "foobar" with the tag "#moc" that are also starred.
+- 🆕 Smart Search: A query like `o foobar #moc starred` displays only files named "foobar" with the tag "#moc" that are also starred.

 ### [Utility Features](documentation/Utility%20Features.md)
 - OCR Screenshots